 let sum = 5 + 3 and compute the result of 5 plus 3?

-Who taught the processor to understand the Arabic numerals?
-The answer of course is that it doesn’t, processors only work bitwise, on binary numbers.
+Who taught the processor to understand Arabic numerals?
+Will, in reality, it doesn’t, processors only work bitwise, on binary numbers.

 - eBook: Computer Organization and Design